AlexDStew1209/ProjectProposalA3/README.md

-# Project Proposal 1: Minesweeper
+# Project Proposal 1: Minesweeper!
 desription of the project...

 ## GUI Mockup #1